 This post may include affiliate links, which means if you click on a link and end up making a purchase, I may earn a small commission.
 See Disclosure.

 Seriously though, your upper body will get a workout just scooping the dough out of the bowl to wrap it up and chill the dough until it's time to bake.

-I’m not a fan of white chocolate chips so I roughly chopped Ghirardelli white chocolate disks.
-You could probably leave the disks as is if you’re feeling lazy and you need to get right back to bingeing old episodes of The Bachelor and downing alcohol-infused blender drinks.
+You could probably leave the disks as is if you're feeling lazy and you need to get right back to binge watching old episodes of The Bachelor and downing alcohol-infused blender drinks.

 A scoop ensures you're using an even amount of dough for each cookie so you won't have an itty bitty baby cookie that's turned black and crispy or a giant doughnormous cookie that's under-baked.

 - 1 teaspoon baking soda